Welcome to the School of Nursing

 Nursing in urban areas is often specialisation based, while rural and regional practices favour nurses who can work across multiple areas as needed.
 Your UOW education will prepare you for either setting.

 We are also seen as a place where excellent research takes place.
 Being within a Science, Medicine and Health Faculty, we are in a position to support research students with a diverse range of interests and to offer opportunities for multidisciplinary research.

 The School of Nursing, University of Wollongong, is identified as a provider of high quality professional education and contributing to the generation and dissemination of knowledge within a research-intensive university.
 We enjoy a sound reputation both academically and clinically.
-The Bachelor of Nursing programme is delivered at our Wollongong, Shoalhaven, Southern Sydney, Batemans Bay, Bega and South West Sydney campuses.
+The Bachelor of Nursing programme is delivered at our Wollongong, Shoalhaven, Sutherland, Eurobodalla, Bega Valley and Liverpool campuses.
 In addition, we have an expansive post graduate portfolio and research agenda.
 It is the philosophy of the School of Nursing that everyone participates in quality assurance processes and academic governance.

 Our core values